sean-russell/translatetogether/README.md

 - [] View list of terms to be voted on
 - [] Select individual term for voting on the translation
 - [] Input votes for the individual terms
+- [] Add alternate landing page for out of phase access

 # Teaching Assistant Side